aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 ----------------------
-Within the context of this library, you would inherit from either the ActiveObject or the ActiveFactory to gain access to the event processor, and all of the other useful methods which would drive your statechart diagram.
+Within the context of this library, you would inherit from either the ActiveObject or the ActiveFactory to gain access to the event processor, and all of the other useful methods which would drive your statechart.
 Then, you can either attach this class directly to your statechart, or make an intermediate class that holds all of your worker-functions for the thing you are trying to build.

 .. image:: _static/class_6.svg
     :target: _static/class_6.pdf